Gottman Marital Therapy Level 3 Professional Training

-Participants are asked to bring a short (ten minute or so) video segment (on DVD or USB thumb drive) of difficult and challenging couples to the Level 3 workshop.
-The therapist’s work with the couple will not be critiqued; in fact the video does not even need to show the therapist; just seeing the couple is all that is needed.
+Participants are asked to bring a short (ten minute or so) video segment (on DVD or USB thumb drive if attending in person or pre submitted if attending LIVE via ZOOM) of difficult and challenging couples that you have worked with.
+Your work with the couple will not be critiqued; in fact the video does not even need to show you as the therapist; just seeing the couple is all that is needed.
 The purpose will be to use these couples to illustrate how the Gottman Method can be applied to these tough cases.
-Trish will describe how to treat these couples utilising the Gottman methodology and then participants from the audience will volunteer to role play these couples with Trish demonstrating using a variety of interventions with these couples.
-Participants will then have the opportunity to practice using these interventions in a supportive small group setting with other participants’ role playing the couples from the videos.
+Trish and John will describe how to treat these couples utilising the Gottman methodology and then participants from the audience will volunteer to role-play these couples with Trish & John demonstrating using a variety of interventions with these couples.
+Participants will then have the opportunity to practice using these interventions in a supportive small group setting with other participants’ role-playing the couples from the videos.

 This is for Case Discussion within the context of Certification Practicum ONLY and is not related to the videotaped interventions submitted for final Certification Review.